 3. With clean hands, work the butter into the dry mixture until it is thoroughly incorporated and has the consistency of fine breadcrumbs.
 Add the sliced banana and butterscotch chips and combine well so that they are evenly distributed.

-4. Make a well in the center of the dry ingredients and pour the buttermilk and vanilla into the well.
+4. Make a well in the center of the dry ingredients and pour the half of the buttermilk and all of the vanilla into the well.
 Combine the ingredients until all of the dry mixture is wet, but do not knead!
+Continue adding remaining buttermilk slowly until the dough is manageable.

 5. Turn the mixture onto a floured surface and gather the dough together.
 Gently pat the dough to make a disk about 1 ½ inches thick.
 Using a 3 to 3 ½ inch cutter (I used a glass), cut out as many scones as you can and lay them on a nonstick cookie sheet.
 Gather the remaining dough together lightly and cut out more scones.